awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

-# Apache Ranger Plugins<a name="emr-ranger-plugins"></a>
+# Apache Ranger plugins<a name="emr-ranger-plugins"></a>

-## Apache Hive Plugin<a name="emr-ranger-hive"></a>
+## Apache Hive plugin<a name="emr-ranger-hive"></a>

 Apache Hive is a popular execution engine within the Hadoop ecosystem\.
 Amazon EMR provides an Apache Ranger plugin to be able to provide fine\-grained access controls for Hive\.
 The plugin is compatible with open source Apache Ranger Admin server version 2\.0 and later\.

-### Supported Features<a name="emr-ranger-supported-features"></a>
+### Supported features<a name="emr-ranger-supported-features"></a>

 The Apache Ranger plugin for Hive on EMR supports all the functionality of the open source plugin, which includes database, table, column level access controls and row filtering and data masking\.
-For a table of Hive commands and associated Ranger permissions, see [Hive Commands to Ranger Permission Mapping](https://cwiki.apache.org/confluence/display/RANGER/Hive+Commands+to+Ranger+Permission+Mapping)\.
+For a table of Hive commands and associated Ranger permissions, see [Hive commands to Ranger permission mapping](https://cwiki.apache.org/confluence/display/RANGER/Hive+Commands+to+Ranger+Permission+Mapping)\.

-### Installation of Service Configuration<a name="emr-ranger-hive-service-config"></a>
+### Installation of service configuration<a name="emr-ranger-hive-service-config"></a>

-The Apache Hive plugin is compatible with the existing Hive service definition within Apache Hive “Hadoop SQL“ as shown below\.
+The Apache Hive plugin is compatible with the existing Hive service definition within Apache Hive "Hadoop SQL" as shown below\.

 ![\[Apache Hive service definition for Hadoop SQL.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/ranger_service_mgr.png)